-Within thirty (30) days of the failure to resolve this grievance by the LRC or, if the parties attempt mediation, within thirty (30) days of the failure of the mediation process, either party to this Agreement may, in its sole discretion, apply to the Federal Mediation and Conciliation Service for a list of five (5) persons who are qualified and available to serve as arbitrators for the dispute involved.
+Within thirty (30) days of the date that the Union received the written Step 2 response or, if the parties attempt mediation, within thirty (30) days of the failure of the mediation process, either party to this Agreement may, in its sole discretion, apply to the Federal Mediation and Conciliation Service for a list of five (5) persons who are qualified and available to serve as arbitrators for the dispute involved.
 Within five (5) days of receipt of this list, the Labor Relations Committee will jointly select the arbitrator from the list in the following manner: The representatives of the Union and the Port shall each privately identify (strike) two (2) of the five (5) available arbitrators.
 The person whose name was not struck shall be the arbitrator.
 If more than one (1) person is not struck by either party, the person not struck whose last name comes first in the alphabet shall be selected.
 The decision of the arbitrator shall be final and binding to all parties to the dispute.